Seaweed47/Battlefield-3-PS3-Save-Editing/README.md

 Now tell chatgpt "Use the code from the text file on the USR-DATA file, state the checksums and return the USR-DATA as a download with the exact same name".

-Download the updated USR-DATA and make sure it is named USR-DATA.
+Download the updated USR-DATA and rename it to USR-DATA if it is not.

 Now move the updated USR-DATA to the decrypted save folder.